 The Main Thing – James 1:2-4

 This leads us to the second command.
 We are to let steadfastness have its perfect work so that we will be perfect.
 James does an intentional play on words that is lost in the ESV translation.
 “Full” and “complete” are from the same Greek word that has to do with perfection.
-The idea is that we need to persevere through the trials that come our way and if we don’t cut them short then our sanctification also will not be cut short.
+The idea is that we need to persevere through the trials that come our way.
+If we don’t cut them short, our sanctification also will not be cut short.